-message.max.bytes
+Table 9: Broker Configuration Properties

-Maximum message size the broker will accept.
-Must be smaller than the consumer fetch. message.max.bytes, or the consumer cannot consume the message.
+Property Default Value Description message.max.bytes 1000000 (1 MB) Maximum message size the broker accepts.
+When using the old consumer, this property must be lower than the consumer fetch.message.max.bytes, or the consumer cannot consume the message. log.segment.bytes 1073741824 (1 GiB) Size of a Kafka data file.
+Must be larger than any single message. replica.fetch.max.bytes 1048576 (1 MiB) Maximum message size a broker can replicate.

-Default value: 1000000 (1 MB)

-• log.segment.bytes

-Size of a Kafka data file.
-Must be larger than any single message.

-Default value: 1073741824 (1 GiB)

-• replica.fetch.max.bytes

-Maximum message size a broker can replicate.
 Must be larger than message.max.bytes, or a broker can accept messages it cannot replicate, potentially resulting in data loss.

-Default value: 1048576 (1 MiB)